-- What approaches should be adopted to learn and use effective multimodal embeddings to enhance performance on the hate speech detection task in videos when used with attention-based models? - How does contemplating multiple language modalities (e.g., English captioning, Spanish transcriptions) in addition to multiple available modalities (e.g., visual, audio) will benefit our method's ability to detect hate speech content?
+- How feasible is it to construct a valuable Mexican Spanish video dataset for the hate speech detection task? - How feasible is it to develop an effective hate speech detection method for video content considering the Mexican Spanish context? - What approaches should be adopted to learn and use effective multimodal embeddings to enhance performance on the hate speech detection task in videos when used with attention-based models? - How does contemplating multiple language modalities (e.g., English captioning, Spanish transcriptions) in addition to multiple available modalities (e.g., visual, audio) will benefit our method's ability to detect hate speech content?